Quantum scars from zero modes in an Abelian lattice gauge theory on ladders

 Constrained Hilbert spaces arise in Hamiltonian formulations of lattice gauge theories (LGTs)~\cite{KS1975} since physical (gauge-invariant) states satisfy an appropriate Gauss law.
 In fact, the archetypal model for scarring in constrained Hilbert spaces, the PXP model, maps exactly to a lattice Schwinger model where the gauge fields are coupled with staggered fermions~\cite{PXP_LGT} in one dimension.
 Persistent oscillations starting from the N\'eel state then corresponds to a string inversion~\cite{PXP_LGT}.

 It is intriguing to ask whether QMBS can appear via a completely different mechanism in other LGTs.
-In this Letter, we answer this question in the affirmative by considering the spectrum of a prototypical LGT but without any dynamical matter, a $U(1)$ quantum link model (QLM) in spin $S=1/2$ representation~\cite{qlm1,qlm2} on ladder geometries.
+In this Letter, we answer this question in the affirmative by considering a prototypical LGT but without any dynamical matter, a $U(1)$ quantum link model (QLM) in spin $S=1/2$ representation~\cite{qlm1,qlm2} on ladder geometries.
 This $U(1)$ QLM also arises as low-energy descriptions of some paradigmatic quantum spin liquids~\cite{3dqsl, NS2004}, and displays novel crystalline confining phases~\cite{DB2013}.
 We show the presence of an exponentially large number (in system size) of exact mid-spectrum zero modes in a particular limit of this LGT.
-Turning on a non-commuting gauge-invariant interaction lifts this massive degeneracy but also creates certain special linear combination of these zero modes that are simultaneous eigenstates of {\it both} the non-commuting terms in the Hamiltonian.
-These QMBS are much more {\it localized} in the Hilbert space compared to the individual zero modes and hence the mechanism is akin to ``order-by-disorder'', first introduced in the context of frustrated magnets~\cite{obd1,obd2} (where thermal or quantum fluctuations lift the exponentially large degeneracy of classical ground states and makes the system more ordered~\cite{obd3,obd4}), but in the Hilbert space.
-The number of such scars seems to crucially depend on the ladder geometry, with striking differences between widths of two and four.
+Turning on another non-commuting gauge-invariant interaction lifts this massive degeneracy but also creates certain special linear combination of these zero modes that are simultaneous eigenstates of {\it both} the non-commuting terms in the Hamiltonian.
+These QMBS are much more {\it localized} in the Hilbert space compared to the individual zero modes (which are delocalized) and hence the mechanism is akin to ``order-by-disorder'', first introduced in the context of frustrated magnets~\cite{obd1,obd2} (where thermal or quantum fluctuations lift the exponentially large degeneracy of classical ground states and makes the system more ordered~\cite{obd3,obd4}), but in the Hilbert space.
+The number of such scars depends sensitively on the ladder geometry with striking differences between ladders of width two and four.

 {\it{$U(1)$ QLM}}: We consider the $U(1)$ QLM with the gauge degrees of freedom being quantum spins $S = 1/2$ living on the links $\mathbf{r}, \hat{\mu}$ connecting two neighboring sites $\mathbf{r}$ and $\mathbf{r}+\hat{\mu}$ (with $\hat{\mu} = \hat{i},\hat{j}$) of a ladder of width $L_y$ and length $L_x$ (where $L_x$ and $L_y$ are both even), and periodic boundary conditions in both directions (Fig.~\ref{fig1}, top panel).
 A $U(1)$ quantum link, $U_{\mathbf{r}, \hat{\mu}} = S^{+}_{\mathbf{r},\hat{\mu}}$ is a raising operator of the electric flux $E_{\mathbf{r},\hat{\mu}} = S^z_{\mathbf{r},\hat{\mu}}$, and the Hamiltonian is